AmritAmar/academic-kickstart/content/experience/experience.md

   *	Performed Analytics reporting from BigQuery tables into reports during playtests and release with over 500k players.
   * Used LLMs to categorize bug reports and designed ML models to catch cheaters in Nightingale.
   *	Collaborated with several gameplay teams to overhaul and incorporate data into their systems to improve the game design process and helped steer company culture to be data focused.
+  * Mentored engineers and analysts on data engineering principles.

   """